lovexyn0827/MessMod/README.md

 ##### `strictAccessingPathParsing`

 Parse accessing paths more strictly, to make them more reliable.
-Currently, the strictly checking system is not completed, so it is not recommended to enable it.
+Currently the strictly checking system is not completed, so it is not recommended to enable it.

 Available values: `true` / `false`